gcolon75/cse15l-lab-reports/labreport4.md

 ![Image](4.1.2.JPG)

-## Step 4: Logging into ieng6
+## Step 4: Logging into ieng6 (just typed it out)

 ![Image](4.1.3.JPG)

-## Step 5: Clone your fork of the repository from your Github account
+## Step 5: Clone your fork of the repository from your Github account (just typed it out and copy pasted clone)

 ![Image](4.1.4.JPG)

-## Step 6: Run the tests, demonstrating that they fail
+## Step 6: Run the tests, demonstrating that they fail (copy pasted)

 ![Image](4.1.5.JPG)

 ## Step 7: Edit the code file to fix the failing test

 ![Image](4.1.8.JPG)

 42 j, 12 l, c, <backspace>, 2, <esc> :wq!

-## Step 8: Run the tests, demonstrating that they now succeed
+## Step 8: Run the tests, demonstrating that they now succeed (<up arrow> <up arrow> <enter>)

 ![Image](4.1.7.JPG)

-## Step 9: Commit and push the resulting change to your Github account (you can pick any commit message!)
+## Step 9: Commit and push the resulting change to your Github account (you can pick any commit message!) (fully typed out)

 ![Image](4.1.9.JPG)